Hard times ahead

 We endured because of our trust in God.

 My folks did that during the Great Depression, too.
 During those hard days, families gathered around the family Bible to learn and pray.
 They went to church.
 They learned to treasure the gentle rhythm of life that ebbed and flowed from day to night, from week to month, from season to season.
 Life was hard but that didn’t mean it couldn’t be good.
 They always trusted God to see them through, no matter how difficult the path.
+We must do the same.

 A good life

 Most nights found folks sitting on their porch with neighbors gathering first on this one, then on that, just sharing about the joys and trials of life.
 The old folks and the not so old talked and joked, while the children ran and played.
 The children would grow tired of gathering lightening bugs, or running and playing and they’d go settle around the porch, sit in the yard or on the stairs, to listen in as spooky stories, or funny stories, were told and retold.
+Folks would sing and play everything from the fiddle to a comb.

 A lot out of a little